Beware of misinformation in Russia-Ukraine crisis

 Putin has painted today’s Ukraine as a modern construct used by the West to contain Russia despite the neighbor’s inextricable links.
 Putin has used this reasoning as a rationale for the attacks on Ukraine.

 The relationship between Ukraine and Russia has evolved in the more than 20 years since Ukraine has become its own nation.
-87% of those born after independence was declared in 1991 identify as Ukrainian while 21 percent of those born before 1991 call themselves “Soviet people.”
-But this does vary by region, 80% of Western Ukrainians want to be economically tied to the EU versus just 26% in eastern Ukraine.
+Of those born after independence was declared in 1991, 87% identify as Ukrainian while 21% of those born before 1991 call themselves “Soviet people.”
+But this does vary by region — 80% of Western Ukrainians want to be economically tied to the EU versus just 26% in eastern Ukraine.

 Putin previously annexed Crimea from Ukraine in 2014.
 Vittert said that the attacks happening in Ukraine weren’t a repeat of 2014.